-Derge Park is located just five minutes northwest of the City of Beaver Dam, on the west-central shore of Beaver Dam Lake.
+Derge Park (13 acres) located just five minutes northwest of the City of Beaver Dam, on the west-central shore of Beaver Dam Lake.
 The 6,600 acre lake provides excellent fishing and is popular for sailing, speed boating, and water skiing.
-Besides providing access to Beaver Dam Lake with a boat launch, piers and over 500 feet of shoreline, Derge Park contains 25 campsites with 30 amp electric hookups and asphalt pads, picnic shelters, a shower/restroom building and a dump station.
+Besides providing access to Beaver Dam Lake with a boat launch and canoe/kayak launch, and over 500 feet of shoreline.
+Derge Park contains 25 campsites with 30 amp electric hookups and asphalt pads, picnic shelters, a shower/restroom building and a dump station.
 Derge Park is an excellent place to hold group campouts and picnics, family reunions and other group events and is an ideal location for hunters and fishermen seeking access to Beaver Dam Lake.
 A system of paved pathways makes Derge Park facilities handicap accessible.
 Derge Park is a favorite destination of those looking for a more peaceful camping experience.

-Harnischfeger Park is the largest Dodge County Park.
+Harnischfeger Park (132 acres) is the largest Dodge County Park.
 The park is located in southeastern Dodge County along the Rock River in the Town of Lebanon about one mile west of the unincorporated community of Ashippun and eight miles east of Watertown.
 A variety of terrain, vegetation and facilities provide park visitors with a multitude of recreational opportunities in a scenic setting.
 The clubhouse and two open pavilions offer excellent places to hold group functions, such as family reunions, company picnics, graduation parties and weddings.
 Camping is available with nine sites and a group site.
-Active and passive recreation abound with several miles of hiking, horseback riding and cross-country skiing trails, fishing areas, mini-golf course, disc golf course, volleyball courts, basketball court, horseshoe pits, baseball field, playground and a canoe launch with canoe and kayak rentals available.
+Active and passive recreation abound with several miles of hiking, horseback riding, cross-country skiing trails, snowshoeing, sledding, fishing areas, mini-golf course, disc golf course, volleyball courts, horseshoe pits, baseball field, playground and a canoe launch with canoe and kayak rentals available.
 An 800 foot boardwalk provides additional shoreline fishing, wildlife and wetland viewing opportunities.
-The park hosts two annual family oriented events Winterfest (the 2nd Saturday in February) and Fallfest (the 1st Saturday in October).

-Ledge Park lies along the Niagara Escarpment, a natural rock ledge which divides the park into upper and lower areas and provides a breathtaking overlook of the famous Horicon Marsh and surrounding countryside.
-The upper area is heavily wooded and offers expansive picnicking areas, a group shelter, hiking trails, 46 campsites, a restroom/shower facility, a dump station and the Fort Ledge Playground.
-The lower area also offers a group shelter, picnic areas, hiking trails, a wildlife pond and play equipment.
-Hiking trails wind along the ledge, between and over interesting and unique rock formations and through heavily wooded areas.
+Ledge Park (82 acres) lies along the Niagara Escarpment, a natural rock ledge which divides the park into upper and lower areas and provides a breathtaking overlook of the famous Horicon Marsh and surrounding countryside.
+The upper area is heavily wooded and offers picnicking areas, a shelter, hiking trails, 45 campsites, a restroom/shower facility, a dump station and the Fort Ledge Playground.
+The lower area also offers a shelter, picnic areas, hiking trails, a wildlife pond and play equipment.
+Hiking trails wind along the ledge, between interesting and unique rock formations and through heavily wooded areas.
 Ledge Park is located in the north central part of Dodge County, between Horicon and Mayville, just off of Hwy TW.
-Ledge Park is a convenient place to stay while exploring the Horicon Marsh, the Horicon Marsh International Education Center, the Wild Goose State Trail, the Horicon Aquatic Center or the many other attractions in Dodge County.
+Ledge Park is a convenient place to stay while exploring the Horicon Marsh, the Horicon Marsh International Education Center, the Wild Goose State Trail and Gold Star Memorial Trail and many other attractions in Dodge County.